Nyasha Gwanzura

 Nyasha Gwanzura (born 14 January 1996) is a Zimbabwean cricketer who plays for the Zimbabwe women's national cricket team.

 In August 2021, Gwanzura was named in Zimbabwe's Women's Twenty20 International (WT20I) squad for their three-match series against Thailand.
-She made her WT20I debut on 30 August 2021, for Zimbabwe against Thailand.
+She made her WT20I debut on 30 August 2021, against Thailand.
 In October 2021, Gwanzura was named in Zimbabwe's Women's One Day International (WODI) squad for their four-match series against Ireland.
 The fixtures were the first WODI matches after Zimbabwe also gained WODI status from the International Cricket Council (ICC) in April 2021.
-She made her WODI debut on 9 October 2021, for Zimbabwe against Ireland.
+She made her WODI debut on 9 October 2021, against Ireland.

 In November 2021, she was named in Zimbabwe's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.